Dunnsk22/Sainsburys-Fruit-Retriever/README.md

 TestNG allows tests to be driven via XML.
 It also allows HTML reports to be built for the testing

 JSoup was chosen over Selenium as no particular DOM modification was needed i.e Pressing buttons, writing to textfields etc. It gives you the possibility to select elements using jQuery-like CSS selectors and provides a slick API to traverse the HTML DOM tree

+## Tests

+Two tests are provided in the project which cover the core functionality; Enabling the json is correct and generated; Calculating the price of all items on the page

+## Thanks for the opportunity